MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/module/how-to-write-a-powershell-binary-module.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "How to Write a PowerShell Binary Module | Microsoft Docs" ms.date: "09/13/2016"
+title: How to Write a PowerShell Binary Module
+description: How to Write a PowerShell Binary Module
 ---
 # How to Write a PowerShell Binary Module